-Length ACT: 3 hours, 25 minutes (including the 30-minute optional Writing test) SAT: 3 hours, 45 minutes Sections ACT: 4 test sections (5 with Writing test) - English, Math, Reading, Science, Writing (optional) SAT: 10 sections - 3 Critical Reading, 3 Math, 3 Writing (including essay).
-1 Experimental (unscored) Reading (ACT) / Critical Reading (SAT) ACT: 4 Reading Comprehension passages, 10 questions per passage SAT: Reading Comprehension passages and questions, and Sentence Completion questions Science ACT: Analysis, interpretation, evaluation, basic content and problem solving SAT: Not part of test Math ACT: Accounts for 1⁄4 of overall score; Topics covered are arithmetic, algebra, geometry &amp; trigonometry SAT: Accounts for 1/3 of overall score; Topics covered are arithmetic, geometry, algebra &amp; algebra II Essay ACT: Last thing you do, is optional but HIGHLY recommended, 30 minutes long, not included in composite score, topi of importance to high school students and address counterarguments SAT: First thing you do, required, 20 minutes long, factored into overall score, more abstract topic and once you pick a side attick to it.
-Scoring side, stick to it oconing ACT: Total composite score of 1-36, based on an average of 4 tests, 4 scores of 1-36 for each test, score of 0-12 for the optional essay SAT: Total score out of 2400, 3 scores of 200-800 for each section, score of 0-12 for the essay Wrong Answer • Formal Advisor ACT: No penalty for answering incorrectly SAT: 1⁄2 point subtracted per wrong answer (except for math grid-in questions) Frequently Asked Q ut if a school accepts the ACT, SAT or both? • You should be able to find this information by visiting the specific school's website or by calling their admissions office How can I figur e out which test I might score better on?
+Length 0 ACT: 3 hours, 25 minutes (including the 30-minute optional Writing test) SAT: 3 hours, 45 minutes Sections ACT: 4 test sections (5 with Writing test) - English, Math, Reading, Science, Writing (optional) SAT: 10 sections - 3 Critical Reading, 3 Math, 3 Writing (including essay).
+1 Experimental (unscored) Reading (ACT) / Critical Reading (SAT) ACT: 4 Reading Comprehension passages, 10 questions per passage SAT: Reading Comprehension passages and questions, and Sentence Completion questions Science ACT: Analysis, interpretation, evaluation, basic content and problem solving SAT: Not part of test Math ACT: Accounts for 1⁄4 of overall score; Topics covered are arithmetic, algebra, geometry &amp; trigonometry SAT: Accounts for 1/3 of overall score; Topics covered are arithmetic, geometry, algebra &amp; algebra II Essay ACT: Last thing you do, is optional but HIGHLY recommended, 30 minutes long, not included in composite score, topi of importance to high school students and address counterarguments SAT: First thing you do, required, 20 minutes long, factored into overall score, more abstract topic and once you pick an address counterarguments side, stick to it Scoring 10.40 t ACT: Total composite score of 1-36, based on an average of 4 tests, 4 scores of 1-36 for each test, score of 0-12 for the optional essay SAT: Total score out of 2400, 3 scores of 200-800 for each section, score of 0-12 for the essay Wrong Answer · ACT: No penalty for answering incorrectly SAT: 1⁄4 point subtracted per wrong answer (except for math grid-in questions) Frequently Asked Q How can I find o ut if a school accepts the ACT, SAT or both?
+You should be able to find this information by visiting the specific school's website or by calling their admissions office How can I figur re out which test I might score better on?